cnumr/lighthouse-plugin-ecoindex/CONTRIBUTING.md

 # Development environment setup

-Use VSCODE as your IDE with Docker and devcontainer extension installed.
+Use Docker, VSCODE as your IDE with and devcontainer extension installed.

 The decontainer will setup the development environment for you.
 It will install all the necessary tools and dependencies (recommanded plugins, lighthouse server aka lhci preconfigured w/ bdd embed, etc).

 Two versions of the devcontainer are available:

-- `silicon/devcontainer.json` for Apple silicon M* processors — linux/amd64
+- `silicon/devcontainer.json` for Apple silicon M\* processors — linux/amd64
 - `intel/devcontainer.json` for Intel processors (NOT TESTED)

 After you launched the devcontainer, you **NEED** to run the following commands to finish the setup of the development server: